NickTalledo/NickTalledo/README.md

 ## 💼 Universtiy

-I am currently a first gen student in my senior year studying Computer Science at the CUNY College of Staten Island.
+I studied Computer Science at the CUNY College of Staten Island and graduated with a Bachelors in August 2024.

 ## 🚀 Skills